Vector.dev Pipeline Configuration

 Expected Output:

 Implement systematic verification before scaling.
-Run syntax checks on every configuration commit.
-Monitor pipeline health continuously using the built-in dashboard.
+Run syntax checks on every configuration commit and monitor pipeline health continuously.
+Each named failure mode below has a confirming command and a recovery recipe.

 # Validate configuration syntax